The mission of PAAA includes advocacy for patients with allergic, asthmatic, and

 Physicians and CRNPs will be able to prescribe epinephrine auto-injectors directly to the school for that purpose.
 The bill also contains necessary safeguards to ensure patient safety.

-Now, in 2016: PAAA sent a letter of support for the Airline Access to Emergency Epinephrine Act (S. 1972) which would improve access to life-saving medication for airline passengers with food and other severe allergies.
+In 2016: PAAA sent a letter of support for the Airline Access to Emergency Epinephrine Act (S. 1972) which would improve access to life-saving medication for airline passengers with food and other severe allergies.
 This legislation would require airlines to maintain a supply of epinephrine auto-injectors on commercial aircraft and to train flight crews on proper administration in the event of an allergic emergency.

 PAAA has donated to the following lay organizations: